Linnea87/Pallmaster-AB/README.md

 Site has been tested at [Wave](https://wave.webaim.org/report#/https://rackstorm.github.io/Code-Institute_Project-1/) The only alert was that there is a redundant link to the header.
-*2 errors because ther missing two form labels
+*2 errors because there are missing two form labels

 ## Technologies